The UK Government’s Nationality & Borders Bill, the anti-refugee bill, will have a serious impact for survivors and victims of trafficking.

 - We’re also very worried that these ‘public order’ clauses are misleading.
 They could mean that a person forced to commit a crime by their traffickers would not be given protection.
 Under international law, victims of trafficking should not be punished for crimes they had no choice but to commit.
 This part of the bill could breach the UK’s compliance with the European Convention on Human Rights

-- It’s also really important to note that many of the bill’s plans around asylum would likely increase people’s vulnerability to trafficking
+- It’s also really important to note that many of the bill’s plans around asylum will likely increase people’s vulnerability to trafficking

 - All of these measures will reduce protections for trafficked people, both adults and children and push trafficking survivors further to the margins of society